 Ben managed a Panera Bread franchise near Kansas City, but "discovered" Whitefish while on a road trip a year later.
 He started rolling sushi at Wasabi Sushi Bar where he could express his culinary creativity, and eventually worked his way up to kitchen manager and sous chef.

-During the last two years, Ben has elevated the quality of food and efficiency of service at The Summit House, the Base Lodge and Ed & Mully's restaurants.
+During the last four years, Ben has elevated the quality of food and efficiency of service at The Summit House, the Base Lodge and Ed & Mully's restaurants.
 He's introduced new and exciting additions to each restaurant's menu, while continuing to provide high-quality "ski area classics" ... delivering high-value to record numbers of ski area guests.
 Ben approaches his winter, summer and banquet menus with spirit, creativity and enthusiasm, to the rave reviews of Whitefish Mountain guests.

 When out of the kitchen (which is rare), Ben enjoys snowboarding, taking his family camping, paddling local lakes and rivers, and cooking over an open fire!